Free shipping in the Netherlands & Belgium from €75*

 What makes a tomato red?

-The most important factor is the variety, which types do you have?
-Smaller varieties such as cherry tomatoes or snack tomatoes turn red faster than larger varieties such as the beef tomatoes Coeur de Boeuf .
-It goes without saying that 'red' is not always the right word here because there are also tomatoes that turn yellow, orange, brown or purple.
-By red we actually mean ripe.
+It goes without saying that "red" isn't always the right term here, because there are also tomatoes that turn yellow, orange, brown, or purple.
+By red, we actually mean ripe.
 There are even tomatoes that stay green.
-By lightly pressing the tomato, you can tell if they are ripe.
-The type therefore largely determines how long it takes for a tomato to ripen.
+You can often tell if a tomato is properly ripe by its color and firmness.
+By lightly pressing the tomato, you can tell if it's ripe.
+The variety largely determines how long it takes for a tomato to ripen.